University Vice President and James E. Rohr Director of Athletics

 - An extension of the University’s relationship with NBC Sports through the 2025 football season.

 - The 2014 announcement of an unmatched 10-year relationship with Under Armour that provides performance footwear, apparel and equipment for Irish athletic programs.
 In addition to being a shareholder in Under Armour, Notre Dame collaborates with Under Armour in the areas of sport technology, product development and athlete performance.

 - Creation by the Bowl Championship Series of the four-team College Football Playoff, which started with the 2014 season, with Notre Dame maintaining viable access into that system.

-Swarbrick’s first nine years featured a variety of on-and off-the-field Notre Dame athletics successes:
+Swarbrick’s first 10 years featured a variety of on-and off-the-field Notre Dame athletics successes:

 - The best across-the-board athletic season in Notre Dame history in 2013-14, as Irish men’s programs claimed the Capital One Cup and 22 of 26 sports overall advanced to postseason play, enabling Notre Dame to finish third in the National Association of Collegiate Directors of Athletics all-sports standings.

 - Innovative athletics partnership with Legends and JMI Sports -- two of the leading athletics marketing and hospitality companies in the country -- to oversee Notre Dame’s sales, marketing, hospitality, media rights and branding services on a local and national level.
 The University, through this 12-year agreement, will seek to create and implement unique programs and partnerships with an elite group of companies and brands -- delivering unprecedented levels of engagement, first-class hospitality experiences and recognition.